Metin2: Negative ranks

-Monetisation and Pay2Win Nature
+Monetisation and Pay2Win nature

-Players can also use real life currencies to buy Dragon Coins, with which players can acquire special items, bonuses, or acquire items that normally would have taken a lot of time to obtain.
-Those items will generally give the player a competitive advantage, either by making him deal more damage, or by him selling those items for in-game currency.
+Players can also use real life currency to buy Dragon Coins, with which they can acquire special items, bonuses, or items that normally would have taken a lot of time to obtain.
+Those items will give the player a competitive advantage, either by making them deal more damage, or by them selling those items for in-game currency.